 - Computers Towers can scrap them as is or take them apart for materials seen below.

 - Motherboards, memory boards, CPUs, hard drives, insulated wire, and cell phones.

 Place You Can Find E-Scrap & Electronics for Scrap Metal

-- Craigslist/eBay: We know we may say it a lot but online listings like on Craigslist are great places to find people looking to get of their scrap and maybe even some e-waste.
-Keep a look out for things like TV’s, Computers, and other electronic systems. eBay could also be a good place to look for cheap e-waste parts too.
+- Craigslist/eBay: We know we may say it a lot but online listings on sites like Craigslist are great places to find people looking to get rid of their scrap and maybe even some e-waste.
+Keep a look out for things like TVs, Computers, and other electronic systems. eBay could also be a good place to look for cheap e-waste parts too.
 Often times things like computers or other electronics that are broken can be listed on there for parts.
-Sometimes you can spend a couple bucks to get a bulk of e-waste.
+Sometimes you can spend a couple of bucks to get a bulk load of e-waste.